and welcome to the second part of our German Word of the Day

 - All of the US saves big time – Best Buy waives the VAT.
 Only till Friday.

-Now, there’s also zerlassen but this is only used in sense of melting butter in a pan, and then there’s one prefix left… ver.
-God damn ver.
-Verlassen definitely deserves a closer look.
-And as we’re at it let’s also talk a bit about to leave… because it has been a translation in like half of the examples and maybe it would be good to put lassen, verlassen and to leave in perspective.
+Anyway, all of these prefix versions are kind of useful, but the most useful one of all of them is… verlassen.
+And that one actually deserves a closer look.
+And as we’re at it, we’ll also talk a bit about to leave… because it has been a translation in like half of the examples and maybe it would be good to put lassen, verlassen and to leave in perspective.

 “But … but… I don’t have any left”